JOGB in the press this month:

-Just thought I'd share this lovely piece in the latest issue of Psychologies magazine, out now -great issue obviously!
+Just thought I'd share this lovely piece on GOJO in the summer issue of Psychologies magazine - great issue obviously!

 I do love Psychologies - one of the few magazines left in an industry I have loved for three decades, that truly focuses on their reader and her inner wellness, to make us all look better because of how we feel NOT how we look.
 The two go hand-in-hand - just few embrace it.
 Beauty is not based in a lipstick - a miserable heart is written all over a face...stony, unyielding, unloving: but one of laughter and joy is timeless, ageless and captivating.

 I say warm up that heart, spread joy with a smile, kind words, even kinder deeds, inspirational thoughts and genuine honesty, transparency and truth.
 Open up to a friend - let them open up to you without fear of having their confidence shared among others (come on girlfriends - be friends)